LakeinLove/Mage-The-Awakening/Magic/Legacies/Legacy Attainments.md

 A mage may either develop Attainments according to the orthodox teachings of her Legacy, or invent novel Attainments based on her personal approach to the Legacy’s doctrine.\
 Consult the accompanying chart to determine the minimum requirements.

-Each Legacy Attainment costs one Experience, and they must be purchased in order.\
+Each Legacy Attainment costs one [[Experience]], and they must be purchased in order.\
-You may spend ordinary or Arcane Experiences to learn a Legacy Attainment from a tutor who already knows it, but you must spend an Arcane Experience to develop a new Attainment without a tutor — and this includes all novel Legacy Attainments.
+You may spend ordinary or [[Arcane Experience|Arcane Experiences]] to learn a Legacy Attainment from a tutor who already knows it, but you must spend an [[Arcane Experience]] to develop a new Attainment without a tutor — and this includes all novel Legacy Attainments.

 Certain Legacy Attainments (such as those of the [[Eleventh Question]]) impose other prerequisites, typically in the form of Skill or Merit dots.